 Radar instruments of the type flown on ESA's ERS and Envisat spacecraft are sensitive to sea surface roughness as well as wave height and wind speed.
-The scatterometer on ERS-2 – and more advanced version due to fly on ESA's MetOp in 2005 – can detect wind direction as well as wind speed along the level of the sea surface.
+The scatterometer on ERS-2 and a more advanced version on ESA's MetOp can detect wind direction as well as wind speed along the level of the sea surface.

 Assimilated into meteorological models in near-real time, this satellite data can improve the accuracy of marine weather forecasts, increasing the safety and reliability of marine transport.

 Another type of radar instrument called a Radar Altimeter sends 2000 radar pulses to Earth every second, measuring the time they take to bounce back to the radar antenna.
 This enables the measurement of sea height to an accuracy of around three centimetres, enabling the identification of ocean currents that typically exhibit height anomalies: several tens of centimetres in the case of the Gulf Stream.